-- ival is an unsigned 16-bit integer. - val is the converted (REAL4) value.
+An unsigned 16-bit integer.

+The converted (REAL\4) value.

-22.2.1.13 GTHIST: Gather Inter-event Time Data - The GTHIST routine initiates sampling to measure the elapsed time between events.
+22.2.1.13 GTHIST: Gather Interevent Time Data - The GTHIST routine initiates sampling to measure the elapsed time between events.
 The value of the Clock A buffer/preset register at the time of ST2 firing is stored in a user-provided buffer.